 Cats groom each other when they have bonded together.
-This means that they are very comfortable in each other’s company, so you’ll often see one cat licking the other’s face and ears.
-To your surprise, something happens suddenly and the fur starts flying.
+This means that they are comfortable in each other’s company, so you’ll often see one cat licking the other’s face and ears.
+It’s surprising when something happens suddenly and the fur starts flying.
 Your two friendly cats are now fighting.

-It is extremely rare for two cats who genuinely dislike each other to perform social grooming.
-The aggressive play includes kicking, pawing, rolling around, and chasing each other.
-All of the rough and tumble that you see is not real fighting, just playfulness.
+It’s rare for two cats that dislike each other to perform social grooming before fighting.
+This seemingly aggressive play includes kicking, pawing, rolling around, and chasing each other.
+All of the rough and tumble is not real fighting, just playfulness between two cats.

 We’ll explore the reasons why social grooming is important for two cats to get along well.
-We’ll then look at why some cats suddenly become aggressive, and the differences between fighting and playfulness.
+We’ll then look at why some cats suddenly become aggressive, and the key differences between fighting and playfulness.